As an Amazon Associate I earn from qualifying purchases.

-Frankincense, along with myrrh, are important to Christianity due to their inclusion in the Holy Bible, where the Three Wise Men gave gifts of frankincense, myrrh, and gold to baby Jesus.
+Frankincense resin, along with myrrh resin, are important to Christianity due to their inclusion in the Holy Bible, where the Three Wise Men gave gifts of frankincense, myrrh, and gold to baby Jesus.
 This led to traditional churches making use of the resins during their religious services.

 Nowadays, many people reminisce about the frankincense burned in Catholic churches during their youth.
 The bright, musky aroma of frankincense permeating from censers (thuribles) which are held by the practitioners.

 People who used to attend such ceremonies may wish to replicate their olfactory experience and may wonder what ingredients were burned during their fond memories of church.

 Unfortunately, due to the rising cost of quality frankincense, many churches do not use the material anymore.
 If they do, it is common for them to use cheaper varieties of frankincense, myrrh, or even other resins altogether.